 There are several sources of stress in love relationships, and when couples are continually under strain, their relationship may disintegrate.

 - Being too preoccupied to spend time together and share duties

-- Intimacy and sex have become increasingly infrequent due to workload, health issues, and a variety of other factors.
+- Intimacy and sex have become increasingly infrequent due to workload, health issues, and other factors.

-- You and your partner are not communicating because there is abuse or control in the relationship.
+- You and your partner are not communicating because of abuse or control in the relationship.

 - You and your partner are abusing alcohol and drugs.

 - You or your partner are considering divorce.

 You can also avoid or argue with the person or become easily agitated by their presence.